 You also have more of what we call situational awareness.
 When you shoot, the loud sound is proven to have a disorienting effect on the human brain.
 It is caused by the rising in your ears and the pain that a loud sound causes in your inner ear.
 Shooting suppressed relieves that and allows you to focus more on what is going on around you.
 That makes for a better hunt, and a more enjoyable time in the outdoors.

-Accuracy is proven to be improved
+improved Accuracy is proven

 The sound reduction also makes it easier for YOU to shoot your gun more accurately.